-Campaign is now funded through Indiegogo's InDemand program at https://igg.me/at/nybble
+The campaign is now funded through Indiegogo's InDemand program at https://igg.me/at/nybble

 I will need your support to keep working on it full-time.
 Subscribe and share to your friends who may like it.
 You awesome makers can also teach it new tricks and bring more fun to people around the world!

-I’m having an excellent marketing team helping me on the Indiegogo side, so I can keep this post more technical.
+I’m having an excellent marketing team helping me on the Indiegogo site, so I can keep this post more technical.
 The following figures should be quite self-explanatory.
 I’ll very briefly introduce Nybble’s features, the OpenCat framework, timeline, and what I learned during the efforts in pushing the project forward.
-Feel free to ask questions so that I can make a more comprehensive documentation for the project.
+Feel free to ask questions so that I can make more comprehensive documentation for the project.
 I have an invitation-only Slack group.
-Contact firstname.lastname@example.org if you wish to join the community-wise discussion on the project.
+Contact email@example.com if you wish to join the community-wide discussion on the project.
 For general technical discussions, you can open issues on https://github.com/PetoiCamp/OpenCat.
 Please allow me more time to polish the codes though.

 - How much information does a machine need to walk?